Jun 05, 2023

 • Submit a copy of passport(s) for all dependent(s).

-• Submit a copy of the marriage license/certificate for their spouse.
+• Please submit a copy of the marriage license/certificate for their spouse.

 • Submit a copy of the birth certificate(s) for children.